Churchill Archive Platform - Accessibility

 How do I contact Bloomsbury to get further help with accessibility?

-Please do not hesitate to contact us if you require assistance, or have any queries or feedback relating to accessibility, via the email address bdraccessibility@bloomsbury.com.
-Alternatively, use the Contact Us form, and select 'Access or Technical Problem' from the Inquiry drop-down.
+Please do not hesitate to contact us if you require assistance, or have any queries or feedback relating to accessibility, by visiting the Contact Us form.